 These are usually the most preferable option for a general portfolio.
 Most people know how to interact with modal windows, and they know how to shuffle through slideshow galleries.

 But if your modal is confusing, too small, or hard to use, then it’ll typically be more of an annoyance.
-If you’re building the site yourself, look into some gallery plugins and see which one offers the best experience.
+If you’re building the site yourself, look into some jQuery gallery plugins and see which one offers the best experience.

 The concept art portfolio of Robert D. Brown is perhaps my favorite example of a slideshow.